Free cookie consent management tool by TermsFeed Generator

 Sensitivity Analysis: Unmeasured Confounding

 Rosenbaum sensitivity parameter tests robustness to unmeasured confounders.
-Effect remains significant up to (strong confounding, p=0.04).
-Robust unless unmeasured confounders create latency exposure difference between similar users.
+In this framework, the effect remains significant up to (strong confounding).
+This means the causal conclusion holds unless unmeasured confounders create latency exposure difference between similar users - a high bar that is unlikely in practice.

 Within-User Analysis (Controls for User Quality)

 Fixed-effects logistic regression compares same user’s behavior across sessions.
-Result: (SE=0.11), p<0.001.
+Illustrative result from this methodology: (SE=0.11), p<0.001.
 Same user is more likely to abandon when experiencing >300ms vs <300ms.
-Controls for device quality, demographics, preferences.
+This approach controls for device quality, demographics, and preferences because it compares each user against themselves.
+Run this regression on your own telemetry to validate.

 Self-Diagnosis: Is Latency Causal in YOUR Platform?